SeedPhraseVault/SPV-Self-Hosted-Toolbox/README.md

 # SPV Self-Hosted Toolbox

 This set of HTML files allow fully independence access to all 2048 Seed Phrase Vaults.
-One step closer to decentralised, self-custody and security.
+One step closer to decentralised self-custody and security.

 Find out more about our project here - https://www.seedphrasevault.xyz